You need a second one. Does everyone got two? Alright I’ll put these in the pocket for now. Okay.

 What else are you, or our group conditioned to do in response to some stimuli?
 Give examples.

-The inspiration for Mintie Game, and many more fun, interactive community-building games, was sourced from the following publication:
+The inspiration for the Mintie Game, and many more fun, interactive community-building games, was sourced from the following publication: